MartianGirl/SpecIde/README.md

 - Reliability.
 The emulator should never crash.
 - Portability.
 The emulator should be easy to run in different platforms.
 I've been writing SpecIde mostly for learning and for trying to do a big project.
 So far, I am happy with the outcome!
+After I had the ZX Spectrum working, I thought I could try to emulate the Amstrad CPC series too, because many components are shared.
+So far, I've got the first three machines running, but there are still many details and problems to be fixed.

 ## Credits and acknowledgements:
 + David Garijo: For taking the time and helping with the MacOS build process.